What is the Green Man?

 Early Modern History:

-Interestingly, there is a notable absence of Green Man imagery in the medieval and Gothic architecture of Italy, but with the Renaissance it finally makes an appearance.
+Interestingly, other than few examples of geuinely old Green Men in Milan, Bologna and the Bari area of southern Italy, there is relatively little Green Man imagery in the medieval and Gothic architecture of Italy, but with the Renaissance it finally makes an appearance.
 Mantegna, Donatello and Michelangelo all used the motif, including several examples in Michelangelo’s decoration of the Medici Chapel in Florence.

 With the Protestant Reformation of the 16th Century, the Green Man experienced something of a new, and largely secular, resurgence, as he became associated (somewhat paradoxically) with the drive for productivity and dominion over Nature.
 His image appeared on furnishings, embroideries, panelling, chimneypieces, and even on cannons and pistols.
 At times the images verge on the caricature, such as Giuseppe Arcimboldo’s famous portraits of the Emperor Rudolph II composed entirely of fruits and vegetables.